peckb1/advent-of-code/README.md

 * Day 14 utilizes coroutines to calculate each reindeer's speed, and at every second.
 However, since each reindeer's math has no actual slow down involved, and is all just maths, using coroutines actually slows things down.

 * Day 15 was the first `lockpicking` problem of AoC it seems.
 Where you just alter one value at a time from a base, checking that you are getting closer to your goal instead of further away.

+* Day 22 Decomposing an existing problem into a known problem and solving the known.
+Game -> Dijkstra

 #### 2021